Analyzing Rollins (ROL) and Frontdoor (FTDR)

 |2.80

-Rollins presently has a consensus price target of $55.50, indicating a potential downside of 6.25%.
-Frontdoor has a consensus price target of $50.69, indicating a potential upside of 48.86%.
-Given Frontdoor’s stronger consensus rating and higher probable upside, analysts plainly believe Frontdoor is more favorable than Rollins.
+Rollins presently has a consensus target price of $55.50, indicating a potential downside of 6.49%.
+Frontdoor has a consensus target price of $50.69, indicating a potential upside of 44.74%.
+Given Frontdoor’s stronger consensus rating and higher probable upside, analysts clearly believe Frontdoor is more favorable than Rollins.

 Dividends